bigrobsf/websocket-chat/README.md

 * Listen for connections
 * Add the code that will execute when a connection is established

-### Create the server and listen
+### Create the Server and Listen

 Open a blank text document and save it as **server.js**.
-This is where we’ll require the http library and create the server:
+This is where we’ll require the `http` library and create the server:

 ```javascript
 let http = require('http');